Elizabethtown Area School District: Schools

-National/State Recognition
+National/state recognition

-The high school has won state championships in field hockey in 1974, baseball in 1993.
+The school has won state championships in field hockey in 1974, and baseball in 1993.
 The district's Quiz Bowl Team was national runner up at the 2004 National Academic Championship.

 In November 2015, Mill Road Elementary School was honored as a National Blue Ribbon School.
-In that same year, East High Elementary School was honored as a "High Achievement Reward School".
+In the same year, East High Elementary School was honored as a "High Achievement Reward School".
+In 2023, Elizabethtown Area High School was also honored as a National Blue Ribbon School.